-Oil falls as surplus forecast overshadows Libya disruption
+Oil dips as surplus forecast overshadows Libya disruption

 Libya’s National Oil Corp on Monday declared force majeure on the loading of oil from two major oilfields after the latest development in a long-running military conflict.

-Unless oil facilities return to operation quickly, OPEC member Libya’s crude output will be reduced to about 72,000 bpd from about 1.2 million bpd.
+Unless oil facilities return to operation quickly, Libya’s crude output will be reduced to about 72,000 bpd from about 1.2 million bpd.

 “The Libyan pipeline blockade continued to have a muted impact on sentiment ...
 There is a consensus that the disruption will prove short-lived,” said Stephen Brennock of oil broker PVM.